On this page

-To enable this option, see Restrict MongoDB Support Access to Atlas Backend Infrastructure.
+To enable this option, see Configure MongoDB Support Access to Atlas Backend Infrastructure.

 Atlas supports using AWS KMS, Azure Key Vault, and Google Cloud to encrypt storage engines and cloud provider backups.
 To use encryption at rest, see Encryption at Rest using Customer Key Management.

 To learn more, see Client-Side Field Level Encryption Requirements.

 Atlas supports auditing all system event actions.
 To use database auditing, see Set up Database Auditing.

 Atlas surfaces authentication logs directly in the Atlas UI so that you can easily review successful and unsuccesful authentication attempts made against your database deployments.
 To view your database access history, see View Database Access History.